grinnellm/SpawnIndex/README.md

 ## Download and install

-Download and install the package as follows:
+Download and install the package:

 `devtools::install_github(repo = "grinnellm/SpawnIndex")`.

 ## Additional information

 The technical report has background information on the spawn index and calculations.
-A draft technical report is available here: "./tr/Draft.pdf".
+A draft technical report is available here: `./tr/Draft.pdf`.
-Please do not cite or circulate this draft.
+**Please do not cite or circulate this draft.**
 The vignette has an example workflow; build the vignette like so:

 `build_vignettes(pkg = ".")`

-and open the file "./doc/Introduction.html".
+and open the file `./doc/Introduction.html`.